telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/customizing-appearance/customizing-appearance.md

 # Programmatically

-The following example demonstrates how you can aces the visual item of the tab and change it back color.
+The following example demonstrates how you can access the visual item of the tab and change its back color.

 ### Access the tab visual element